Enduring Play Season 1 Episode 1: Using UX Strategy to Put Players First

 The Game Development Strategy Guide

 Celia Hodent is featured as Player 2 in Cheryl Platz’s new book, The Game Development Strategy Guide: Crafting Modern Video Games that Thrive.
-Pre-order before the release on September 16, 2025 direct from publisher RosenfeldMedia.com to receive 15% off, and a free ebook with every physical purchase.
+Released on September 16, 2025, the book is available from booksellers worldwide.